Eli Creek: K’gari’s ideallic lazy river

 Where is Eli Creek?

-Eli Creek is located on the eastern beach of K’gari (formerly known as Fraser Island) just off the 75 mile beach.
+Eli Creek is located on the eastern beach of K’gari (formerly known as Fraser Island) just off the 75-mile beach.
+You can check out Visit Fraser Coast for more information.

 How can I get to Eli Creek?

-The easiest way to visit Eli Creek is on a organised tour.
-You can book a tour with Get Your Guide.
-By doing so it won’t cost you any extra but I may receive a commission which helps support the blog.
+The easiest way to visit Eli Creek is on an organised tour.
+You can book a tour to K’Gari with Get Your Guide.
+This is for a one day tour, but there are longer ones available if you want to relax.

 Is it safe to drink the water?